FoodyFood/dash-login-page/README.md

 Load a csv of users into the database.

-The filenbame of the csv this loads can be edited in the [makefile](./makefile).
+The filename of the csv this loads can be edited in the [makefile](./makefile).

 ```bash
 make load-users-csv